Why Collaboration in Teams is Important for Customer Support

 A comprehensive knowledge base eliminates the need for agents to scramble to find answers to issues that may have been addressed in the past.
 Instead, they can search through articles and find a quick answer.
 Similarly, businesses can create wikis that encourage team members to create their own support-related content and easily update it when the product changes or when other agents find points to add.
 This kind of group functionality promotes the kind of collaboration your team needs to address tickets more effectively.
 What may have once been an individual effort for each agent suddenly becomes a team effort that allows support representatives to tap into their colleagues' own experiences and knowledge.

 After these barriers to collaboration are lifted, your support team needs encouragement to work together.
 Recognize agents who help each other find creative solutions to satisfy customers.
-Eventually, collaboration will become second nature.
+Eventually, collaboration and knowledge sharing will become second nature.

 Office-wide internal chat capabilities promote conversations and teamwork without forcing agents to leave their workstations.
 Since chats are generally limited to two people, an internal forum is another feature that lets everyone participate in a conversation.